duffleit/ngTraining-elements/README.md

 }
 ```

-7. Use your custom element.
+7. Use your custom element to your `index.html`.

 ### Lazy Load Element